Unfortunately, there’s no such thing as a self cleaning turtle tank.

 Use a timer so you don’t forget to switch your light off.

-- Use an Aqueon Aquarium Algae Cleaning Magnet to scrape algae off the inside of your tank glass.
+- Use an Aqueon Aquarium Algae Cleaning Magnet to scrape algae off the inside of the glass.

-One last thing you can do is add an algae eater to your turtle tank.
+One last thing you can consider doing is to add an algae eater to your turtle tank.

-Just make sure your turtle is good living with fish, and that you provide the fish with hiding places, or they could become a tasty snack!
+Just make sure your turtle is good living with fish, and that you provide the fish with hiding places, or they could become a tasty snack very quickly!!

 How To Clean A Turtle Tank FAQ